babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Video Cloud SDK for .NET.md

 - Fetch all properties of a particular video file.
 - Fetch video file from web and upload it to the cloud storage.

+## New Features in Version 18.2.1

+- This is the first version of Aspose.Video for Cloud.

+For the detailed notes, please visit [Aspose.Video Cloud 18.2.1 Release Notes](https://docs.aspose.cloud/display/videocloud/Aspose.Video+Cloud+18.2.1+Release+Notes).

 ## Supported Video Formats